A Caribbean voyage and an Atlantic Crossing

 Join NEPTUN for an unforgettable 2027 voyage through the Caribbean, North Atlantic, and Europe — culminating in a grand homecoming to Denmark.

 1. Leg 1 (4.
 Jan – 1.
-Apr): Trinidad→ Grenada, Martinique→ Saint Lucia, Dominica, Guadeloupe
+Apr): Trinidad → Grenada, Martinique → Saint Lucia, Dominica, Guadeloupe

 2. Leg 2 (1.
 Apr – 1.
-July): Guadeloupe→ Antigua Classics→ Bermuda→ New York→ Newport (RI)→ Lunenburg, Canada
+June): Guadeloupe → Antigua → New York → Maine → Lunenburg, Canada

 3. Leg 3 (1.
-July– 25.
-Aug): Lunenburg, Canada → Atlantic Crossing→ Azores → Holland → Kiel Canal, Germany
+June – 25.
+Aug): Lunenburg, Canada → Nova Scotia Cruising → Atlantic Crossing → Azores Horta → Azores São Miguel → (Faroe Islands) → Svendborg, Denmark

 Explore Leg 1